 - Savonnette (hunter) watch cases have a metal lid to protect the crystal over the dial.
 Savonnette (hunter) movements and dials are laid out so that the crown is at three o'clock and the small seconds at 6 o'clock.
 When the movement is put into the case, the hinge for the lid of the case is at 9 o'clock.

-- Lépine watches, which in English are called ‘open face’, have no lid.
-Their movements are usually laid out so that the crown is at 12 o'clock and the small seconds is at 6 o'clock.
+- Lépine (open face) watches have no lid.
+Their movements and dials are laid out so that the crown is at 12 o'clock and the small seconds is at 6 o'clock.

 This neat division lasted for centuries until the wristwatch came along.
 The fundamental objective of the wristwatch was to be able to read the time while leaving the hands free to do other things; the left hand holding the reins of a horse, or a rung on a trench ladder preparatory to going “over the top”, while the right hand is free to hold something, a sword, revolver or whistle.
 This required an open face watch.

 Sometimes open face pocket watches are seen with the crown at 3 o'clock and small seconds at 6 o'clock, which means that a savonnette layout movement has been put into an open face Lépine pocket or fob watch case.
 These are usually American made watches, where the were called ‘side winders’.
 Why this was done I have no idea, there is no technical reason for or against it, it is just a question of style and convention.

 Savonnette (Hunter) Watches